-- 1. I am a medical doctor and Professor of Pharmacology at the City University of New York Medical School.
-I have personal knowledge of the facts stated herein, and if called as a witness, I could and would testify competently as to them. - 5 2.
+- 2 1.
+I am a medical doctor and Professor of Pharmacology at the City University of New - 3 York Medical School.
+I have personal knowledge of the facts stated herein, and if called as a - 4 witness, I could and would testify competently as to them. - 5 2.
 I am co-author of the book entitled "Marijuana Myths, Marijuana Facts-A Review of the Scientific Evidence," published in 1997. - Marijuana, also known as cannabis, has many proven medical uses.
 Medical cannabis reduces nausea and vomiting induced by cancer chemotherapy, stimulates appetite and promotes weight gain in AIDS patients, reduces intraocular pressure in people suffering from glaucoma, reduces muscle spasticity in patients with neurological disorders, spinal cord injuries, and multiple sclerosis.
 Furthermore, patients and physicians have reported that smoked marijuana also provides relief from migraine headaches, depression, seizures, and pain. - 13 4.
 Recent studies have shown that cannabinoids may also be useful for other neurological 14 disorders, such as stroke. - 15 5.
-There are no reasonable legal alternatives to medical cannabis for many patients.

-16 Delta-9-THC is the main active ingredient in marijuana.
-While synthetic THC is available in capsule

-17 form, it is not nearly as effective as smoked marijuana for many patients.
-For people suffering from

-18 nausea and vomiting, who are unable to swallow and hold down a pill, smoking marijuana is often

-19 the only reliable way to deliver THC to the body.
-Smoking marijuana delivers THC quickly,

-20 providing relief in a few minutes, compared to an hour or more when THC is swallowed. - 6.
-Smoking marijuana not only delivers THC to the bloodstream more quickly than swallowing synthetic THC, but smoking delivers most of the THC inhaled.
-When synthetic THC is swallowed, 90 percent or more of it never reaches sites of activity in the body as a result of the body's extensive metabolism of swallowed THC. - 7.
-Another problem with swallowed THC is that its effects vary considerably, both from one person to another and in the same person from one episode of use to another.
-Further, because the onset of effect is an hour or more, patients using synthetic THC have difficulty achieving just the effective dose.
-Moreover, when THC is swallowed, the effects last longer (up to six hours) compared l to one or two hours when marijuana is smoked.
-Thus, smoking marijuana is a more flexible route of , administration than swallowing because smoking allows patients to adjust their dose to coincide with - the rise and fall of symptoms.
-For people suffering from nausea and vomiting from AIDS or cancer 1 chemotherapy, smoked marijuana provides rapid relief with lower overall doses of THC.
+There are no reasonable legal alternatives to medical cannabis for many patients. - 16 Delta-9-THC is the main active ingredient in marijuana.
+While synthetic THC is available in capsule - 17 form, it is not nearly as effective as smoked marijuana for many patients.
+For people suffering from - 18 nausea and vomiting, who are unable to swallow and hold down a pill, smoking marijuana is often - 19 the only reliable way to deliver THC to the body.
+Smoking marijuana delivers THC quickly, - 20 providing relief in a few minutes, compared to an hour or more when THC is swallowed. - 21 6.
+Smoking marijuana not only delivers THC to the bloodstream more quickly than - 22 swallowing synthetic THC, but smoking delivers most of the THC inhaled.
+When synthetic THC is - 23 swallowed, 90 percent or more of it never reaches sites of activity in the body as a result of the - 24 body's extensive metabolism of swallowed THC. - 25 7.
+Another problem with swallowed THC is that its effects vary considerably, both from - one person to another and in the same person from one episode of use to another.
+Further, because - 27 the onset of effect is an hour or more, patients using synthetic THC have difficulty achieving just the - 28 effective dose.
+Moreover, when THC is swallowed, the effects last longer (up to six hours) compared the rise and fall of symptoms.
+For people suffering from nausea and vomiting from AIDS or cancer chemotherapy, smoked marijuana provides rapid relief with lower overall doses of THC.